basarat/typescript-book/docs/types/index-signatures.md

   & { [fieldName: string]: FieldState }

-// Use it for some JavaScript object you are gettting from somewhere declare const foo:FormState;
+// Use it for some JavaScript object you are getting from somewhere declare const foo:FormState;

 const isValidBool = foo.isValid;